Google Stadia Specs Reveal Custom AMD GPU, 16GB RAM, SSD Cloud Storage

 Aside from announcing its Stadia game streaming platform, Google has revealed what hardware its Stadia data centres would be running.
-In a detailed breakdown with video game tech analysis site Digital Foundry, Stadia will be using 16GB RAM upto 484GB/s of performance, a custom AMD GPU with high bandwidth memory (HBM2) and 56 compute units.
-While the company declined to give details on what exact architecture it's using, it's interesting to see Google use AMD hardware for Stadia given its penchant for Nvidia in the past.
+In a detailed breakdown with video game tech analysis site Digital Foundry, the company has revealed that Stadia will be using 16GB RAM upto 484GB/s of performance, a custom AMD GPU with high bandwidth memory (HBM2) and 56 compute units.
+While Google declined to give details on what exact architecture it's using, it's interesting to see the company use AMD hardware for Stadia given its penchant for Nvidia in the past.
 While it's noted to be more powerful than base and enhanced consoles at the moment, it will be interesting to see how it performs with Internet bandwidth being a limiting factor.
+Google Stadia will be available later this year in US, Canada, UK, and Europe.

 Google Stadia specifications